Environmental Protection Agency (EPA).

 The SIP is a living document which the state can revise as necessary to address the unique air pollution problems in the state.
 Therefore, EPA from time to time must take action on proposed revisions containing new and/or revised state regulations.
 A submission from a state can revise one or more rules in their entirety or portions of rules, or even change a single word.
 The state indicates the changes in the submission (such as, by using redline/strikethrough) and EPA then takes action on the requested changes.
 EPA establishes a docket for its actions using a unique Docket Identification Number, which is listed in each action.
 These dockets and the complete submission are available for viewing on www.regulations.gov.

 On May 22, 1997 (62 FR 27968), EPA revised the procedures for incorporating by reference, into the Code of Federal Regulations, materials approved by EPA into each state SIP.
-These changes revised the format for the identification of the SIP in 40 CFR part 52, streamlined the mechanisms for announcing EPA approval of revisions to a SIP, and streamlined the mechanisms for EPA's updating of the IBR information contained for each SIP in 40 CFR part 52.
+These changes revised the format for the identification of the SIP in 40 CFR part 52, Start Printed Page 45911streamlined the mechanisms for announcing EPA approval of revisions to a SIP, and streamlined the mechanisms for EPA's updating of the IBR information contained for each SIP in 40 CFR part 52.
 The revised procedures also called for EPA to maintain “SIP Compilations” that contain the federally-approved regulations and source specific permits submitted by each state agency.
-These SIP Compilations are contained in 3-ring binders and are updated primarily on an annual basis.
+These SIP Compilations are updated primarily on an annual basis.
 Under the revised procedures, EPA must periodically publish an informational document in the rules section of the Federal Register notifying the public that updates have been made to a SIP Compilation for a particular state.
 EPA applied the 1997 revised procedures to Georgia on May 21, 1999 (64 FR 27699).

 II.
 EPA Action

-This action represents EPA's publication of the Georgia SIP Compilation update, appearing in 40 CFR part 52.
-In addition, notice is provided of the following corrections to Table (c) of section 52.570, as described below:
+This action represents EPA's publication of the Georgia SIP Compilation update, appearing in 40 CFR part 52: Specifically, the materials of paragraph (c) and (d) at 40 CFR 52.570.
+In addition, this notice also corrects typographical errors and provides notice of the following corrections to Table (c) of § 52.570, as described below:

 III.
 Good Cause Exemption